Gabriel-Hh/datalog-engine/SETUP.md

 ### Windows
 - Download the installer from the [official Oracle website](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html).
 - Run the installer and follow the prompts.
-- Set the PATH environment variable: Search for 'Environment Variables' in your computer's Control Panel.
+- Set the PATH environment variable: Search for 'Advanced System setting' in the windows search bar, click on 'Environment Variables'.
 Under 'System Variables', click on 'Path', then 'Edit', and then 'New'.
-Add the path of the bin directory of your JDK installation.
+Add the path of the bin directory of your JDK installation (e.g. C:\Program Files\Java\jdk-17\bin).
+- If this isn't working you can equally try the short name for program files
+    - For "C:\Program Files", use "C:\PROGRA~1"
+    - For "C:\Program Files (x86)", use "C:\PROGRA~2
+- The 'JAVA_PATH' variable also need to be set in 'System Variables'.
+Create or update the variable to the main jdk directory (e.g. C:\PROGRA~1\Java\jdk-17)

 ### Mac OS/Linux
 - Download the tar.gz file from the [official Oracle website](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html).